choosefreesoftware/cv-boilerplate/README.md

 A boilerplate to ease the pain of building and maintaining a resume for RN's using LaTeX.

+## Features
+* Type your resume in a text based format and let LaTeX do the typesetting
+* Spot to put your PGP key ID
+* Clinical experience section
+* Spot for nursing certifications
+* Easily update and export your resume
+* Super customizable

 ## Intro

 Separating presentation from content makes life easier.
-The typical content of a CV or resume is a perfect fit for a YAML file due to its structured nature:
+The typical content of a CV or resume is a perfect fit for a YAML file due to its structured nature.
+Here is the file you edit, inserting your own informations:

 ```YAML
 ---